- Set your goal and target: Configure the smart contract parameters with the onchain action you’d like incentivize.

 Selecting no audiences will default the boost to public, meaning any wallet address will be eligible to receive the boost.
 It is highly recommended to select an audience to protect from sybil and farmers.

 To upload your own custom audience, navigate to the “Audiences” tab.
-You have three options to create your audience:
+You have three options to create your audience:- Manual input: Copy and paste the list of wallet addresses into the text box.
+Addresses must start with 0x (no ENS) and are separated by commas or whitespace.

 To incentivize your target recipients to transact, you must select the ERC20 token you’d like to reward users with.
 Start by selecting the network you want users to receive the token on.
-Boost currently supports the following networks for token rewards:
+Boost currently supports the following networks for token rewards:- Arbitrum

 Note that the network the token is on can be different than the network the onchain action is set on in step 1.